audioscavenger/rkit/README.md

 ### Installation in User mode
 1. start it
-2. logoff / log back in (to reload the PATH environment)
+2. logoff / log back in (to reload the USER PATH environment)
 3. enjoy

 ### Installation in ADMIN